Connect with others who understand.

 Diagnosing HIV

-Kelly Crumrin
+Written by Kelly Crumrin

-Who Should be Tested for HIV?
+Who Should Be Tested for HIV?

-Starting HIV treatment early gives people with HIV the best chance for long, healthy lives and also reduces the risk for spreading HIV.
-For these reasons, the Centers for Disease Control and Prevention (CDC) recommends that everyone between the ages of 13 and 64 be tested for HIV at least once.
-They also recommend screening all pregnant women for HIV.
-The CDC recommends annual testing for people who:
+Starting HIV treatment early gives people with HIV the best chance for long, healthy lives and also reduces the risk of spreading the virus.
+For these reasons, the Centers for Disease Control and Prevention (CDC) recommends a routine HIV test at least once for everyone between the ages of 13 and 64.

 • Have had anal or vaginal sex with an HIV-positive person